Mississippi Mills, Ontario

-Mississippi Mills is a town in eastern Ontario, Canada, in Lanark County.
+Mississippi Mills is a municipality in eastern Ontario, Canada, in Lanark County.
 The Mississippi River flows through its territory.
-The town administrative offices are located in Ramsay and Almonte.
+The municipality administrative offices are located in Ramsay and Almonte.

 History

-The Town of Mississippi Mills was incorporated on January 1, 1998, when the Township of Pakenham, the Township of Ramsay, and the Town of Almonte were amalgamated.
+The Municipality of Mississippi Mills was incorporated on January 1, 1998, when the Township of Pakenham, the Township of Ramsay, and the Town of Almonte were amalgamated.

 Communities

-The town comprises the communities of:
+The municipality comprises the communities of: